About the Centre

 Sing and Sign Choir

-To be on the role of the Central Provision for Deaf Children at Hempland Primary School, children have to have an Education Health and Care Plan.
+To be on the role of the Central Provision for Deaf Children at Hempland Primary Academy, children have to have an Education Health and Care Plan.
 This will have been issued by the Local Authority and will identify deafness as the child’s primary need.
 Associated with this primary need may be language delay, difficulty accessing the curriculum, literacy difficulties and issues around social and emotional concerns connected with deaf identity.

-Other deaf children are able to access the provision at Hempland Primary School.
+Other deaf children are able to access the provision at Hempland Primary Academy.
 Some deaf children may live in the catchment area and will be part of the school roll.
 Others may come from their local primary schools to Hempland to join the Sing and Sign Choir or to join for Lunch Club, where they have regular opportunities to socialise and learn with a wider group of deaf children.